comptech-winter-school/coal-composition-control/docs/vision_document/vision_document.md

 ## Alternatives

-Another solution to the problem would be to develop and integrate a subsystem in the main procedure which would __separate the coal fraction that have to be ground from the entire stream on the conveyor__:
+Another solution to the problem would be to develop and integrate a subsystem into the existing one which would _separate the larger coal fraction from the entire stream on the conveyor followed by grinding the larger parts_:

 <p float="center">
     <img src="/docs/diagrams/alternative.png" width="500"/>
 </p>

 # Main Functionality